sta/websocket-sharp/README.md

 ### Query String, Origin header and Cookies ###

-As a **WebSocket Client**, if you would like to send the **Query String** with the WebSocket connection request to the server, you should create a new instance of the `WebSocket` class with the WebSocket URL that includes the [Query] string parameters.
+As a **WebSocket Client**, if you would like to send the **Query String** with the WebSocket handshake request to the server, you should create a new instance of the `WebSocket` class with the WebSocket URL that includes the [Query] string parameters.

 ```csharp
 using (var ws = new WebSocket ("ws://example.com/?name=nobita")) {